Things had been quiet on the travel front over 2020 due to Covid 19. This however gave us the opportunity to do some preventative caravan maintenance.

 On looking on the Waeco website it states the wire should be at least B&S6 in size for the distance required.
 Larry decided to re-wire, with the correct size wire, directly to the batteries.

-?
-Larry also decided to connect the wire with a couple of Anderson plugs.
+Larry also decided while we were doing some caravan maintenance, he would connect the wires with a couple of Anderson plugs.
 This way if it has to be taken out again it will be simple!

 Lastly he bought some insulation to wrap around the fridge just to be double sure .